 The aim is to predict the next character from the previous ones.
 The performance is measured in BPC (bits per character), which is the number of bits used to represent a single character from the text.
-Penn Treebank is already split into training, validation and testing portions.
-However, enwik8 and text8 are not, so we use the standard split for each of them, which is 90\% training, 5\% validation, 5\% testing.
-We use a window size of 512 for Penn Treebank and 256 for enwik8 and text8.
-The training is run in a stateful manner, meaning that we pass the old state forward to the next window (with a 10 \% chance of passing a state filled with zeros).
 Although word-level and character-level tasks may seem similar, they evaluate different aspects of the cell.
 The word-level task has a large vocabulary, so the emphasis is put on evaluating RRU's ability to deal with diverse inputs, but the character-level task has a large window size requiring the cell to remember and process long history.